trbll/trbll.github.io/index.md

 title: home
 ---

-👋 I'm Tyler Bell.
-I'm a professor at the University of Iowa.
+👋 I'm Tyler Bell, a professor at the University of Iowa in ECE.

-💡 I make seemingly random lil projects and have lil thoughts.
+💡 I make lil projects and have lil thoughts.

-✨ They're usually about AI, VR/AR, HCI, 3D, and society.
+✨ Usually about AI, VR / AR, HCI, 3D, and society.

-📚 This is my lil site to catalog and remember these lil thoughts and apps.
+📚 This is my lil site to catalog and remember these things.
+Glad you're here.